cycfi/elements/docs/setup.md

 1. Simply open the CMakeLists.txt file using CLion.
 2. Open Preferences.
-Under Build, Execution, Deployment/CMake, add -DBOOST_ROOT=your-installation-boost-path to your CMake options
+Under Build, Execution, Deployment/CMake, add -DBOOST_ROOT=your/boost/path to your CMake options

 If placed the cycfi infra and json somewhere else, then you need to add the cmake variables CYCFI_INFRA_ROOT, and CYCFI_JSON_ROOT too: